stilljake/serverless-munki/README.md

   - Repository is checked out containing AutoPkg overrides and Munki Repo.
   - Munki and AutoPkg is installed and configured.
   - Each recipe in the RecipeOverides directory is run.
-  - If AutoPKG imported any new items into Munki, commit the changes and create a PR.
+  - If AutoPkg imported any new items into Munki, commit the changes and create a PR.
   - If enabled, post results to Slack.

 By default this is scheduled to run at 6am everyday between Monday and Friday.
 You can change this by editing the schedule in `.github/workflows/autopkg-run.yml`.